kevkev300/kevkev300.github.io/index.md

 ![Kevin](assets/images/Kevin.jpeg){:width="300px"}

-I am dynamic Ruby on Rails developer transitioning into **tech leadership**, equipped with robust full-stack development skills and entrepreneurial experience.
-I am committed to integrating customer insights with strategic innovation to guide teams toward achieving a **sustainable tomorrow**.
-I am eager to **lead, inspire and coach teams** in roles that demand a blend of technical proficiency, strategic planning, and a commitment to sustainability.
+I am dynamic Ruby on Rails developer transitioning into **team leadership**, equipped with robust full-stack development skills and entrepreneurial experience.
+I am committed to integrating customer insights with strategic innovation to guide teams toward achieving excellence and a **sustainable tomorrow**.
+I am eager to **lead, inspire and coach teams** in roles that demand a blend of technical proficiency, team leadership, strategy, and a commitment to sustainability.

 My goal is to shape a better, more **sustainable** future by leveraging technology and a customer-centric approach.
 I thrive on supporting remarkable visions that make a positive impact.